-Once you become familiar with driving your model, you might need to make adjustments for better driving performance high-pitch, whining noise.
-Remove the rubber slipper clutch plug on the transmission cover in order to adjust the slipper.
+Once you become familiar with driving your model, you might need to make adjustments for better driving performance transmission cover in order to adjust the slipper.
 Use the 4-way wrench to turn the adjusting nut clockwise to tighten and counterclockwise to loosen.
 Place the model on a high-traction surface, such as carpet.
 Adjust the slipper so that you can hear it slip for approximately two feet from a standing, full throttle start.
-(Learn more about adjusting the slipper clutch in the sidebar left.)
+(Learn more about adjusting the slipper clutch in the sidebar.)